surniaulula/wpsso/readme.txt

 We all know the benefits of publishing and scheduling content.
 But if your titles are boring, descriptions dull, and images too small or non-existent, users will simply scroll past and click through to your competitor.

-**WPSSO is the only plugin for WordPress that offers quality control features for meta tags and schema, checking for:**
+**WPSSO is the only plugin that offers quality control features for meta tags and schema, checking for:**

 * Minimum and maximum image dimensions and aspect ratios.
 * Shows notices for missing and required images.